jundalisay/spblist/content/en/superphysics/principles/chapter-07.md

 ---

 The colon means 'relative to' or 'compared to', and is a fundamental part of our proposed 'Qualimath'.
 In this way, Poincare's Law of Relativity is built into even the most elementary equations, such as those taught for kids.
-Rather, Relativity is baked into Descartes' First Law of Motion which is about state-change instead of inertia.
+Rather, Relativity is baked into Descartes' 2nd Rule of Motion which is about state-change instead of inertia.
 And so we can safely throw away everything that Einstein made.

 This is different from normal math which uses 'deltas'.
 - Those deltas compare the object with itself at different states.